 If you have completed the first step in becoming a registered dietitian (RD) by successfully completing an accredited ACEND (Accreditation Council for Education in Nutrition and Dietetics) Didactic Program in Dietetics (DPD) academic program, providing at least a bachelor's degree, you are eligible to apply for an ACEND accredited DI that will provide supervised practice experience and nine hours of graduate credit.
 Upon successful completion of the DI, the DI director will prepare and sign a Verification Statement of Completion of the MSU DI and send a copy to CDR that indicates eligibility to take the Registration Examination for Dietitians, which you will be able to schedule.
 Most states require licensure of dietitians to be able to work in some jobs such as nursing homes and hospitals.
 Requirements for licensure vary by state.
 You should contact the licensing agency in the state in which you wish to work.

-Students must meet the following criteria to be considered for the MSU DI program:
+Interns must meet the following criteria to be considered for the MSU DI program:

 - Completion of a Didactic Program in Dietetics (DPD) with minimum academic requirements as approved by the Academy of Nutrition and Dietetics

-- Verification Statement issued by the DPD Director of your college/university.
+- Verification statement issued by the DPD Director of your college/university

 - Overall GPA of at least 3.00 (strongly recommended)